Small Estate (Petition and Order for Assignment)

 Since small estate assignment is an expedited procedure, Michigan Statute is very strict on how a decedent’s estate may be assigned.

-- First, the estate assets will be applied to pay any unpaid funeral or burial expenses to the funeral home.
+● First, the estate assets will be applied to pay any unpaid funeral or burial expenses to the funeral home.
 If the estate is less than or equal to the amount of the unpaid funeral and burial expenses, then all of the estate goes to the funeral home.

 if the funeral home has been paid,

 or the person(s) who had paid for the funeral expenses has been paid back,

 then remaining assets will be assigned to the surviving spouse or to the heirs if there is no surviving spouse.